 Once you’ve joined a university society, got your loan in, and mingled with some of your housemates, you’ll be itching to celebrate, with Gloucestershire boasting a vibrant and lively nightlife.

-Whether you’re looking to head-bang the night away to rock music at The 2 Pigs, get your groove on to some retro music at Fever, or dance to some of the latest top tunes at Moomoos there’s a student night to suit everyone’s taste, with plenty of party hot spots across the county.
+Whether you’re looking to mosh the night away to rock music at The 2 Pigs, get your groove on to some retro music at Fever, or dance to some of the latest top tunes at Moomoos there’s a student night to suit everyone’s taste, with plenty of party hot spots across the county.

 See SoGlos’s Gloucestershire Club Nights Guide for a comprehensive look.